-The discourse deriding white men is now becoming well-established in tango and it is fair to say that it is no longer safe to be a north European man on the tango scene.
-Men are on the tango scene at the pleasure of women to provide partners for them.
-What I’m finding is that being a man on the AT scene you’re effectively regarded as a taxi dancer whose job is to satisfy women’s requirements.
+The discourse deriding white men who are heterosexual and masculine is now becoming well-established in tango and it is fair to say that it is no longer safe to be a north European male on the Argentine tango scene.
+Men are on a lot of these social dancing scenes apparently only to satisfy the needs of the women for a dancing partner.
+What I’m finding is that I’m basically regarded as a taxi dancer whose job is to satisfy women’s requirements.
 You’re not really appreciated or respected and this is signalled in a variety of ways.

 I’m pretty much done dealing with this and have already minimised my exposure to AT milonga scene.
 I’m just done with the treatment and I abhor feminism and female empowerment and entitlement.
 I was a “feminist” at university in the sense that I was in favour of equality between men and women.
 But I noticed that feminism is not about equality at all.
 It’s about female supremacy.
 Affirmative action is essentially about plundering men’s resources by women.
 It is about stealing from men: children, property, jobs, etc. Women have choices that men don’t.
 The idea that a man can be a “househusband” and the women can be the breadwinner is a complete fantasy.
 Women are given jobs in favour of men but still expect the man to be the provider.
 There is no equality or fairness in any of it.

 All of this has eventually and inevitably reached the tango scene and I don’t see any improvement in the situation any time soon.
 What would have to happen is that all the steps that have been taken and that are being taken would have to be reversed, and it took a lot of steps to effectively kill tango.
 Tango is just another victim of socialism, or what the economist Ludwig von Mises calls destructionism: